Summer Away: Billing & Aid

 • Tuition: Most programs are 1-unit (1 block) courses, which means they have the standard charge for a summer block, just as if it were on campus.

-• Program Fee: This fee cover the costs on location for the off-campus course, including all housing, ground transportation, excursions, instruction, group activities, meals, and our travel and health insurance (for international programs).
+• Program Fee: This fee covers the costs on location for the off-campus course, including all housing, ground transportation, excursions, instruction, group activities, meals, and our travel and health insurance (for international programs).

 • Airfare: Airfare is not included in the CC billing and is paid by the student when they book their flights.